Jimi Hendrix’s Sunn 100s

 Models

-According to photo evidence, Jimi used what appears to be either a 100s or a Spectrum II model (they look identical) for a very brief period of time.
-Only seven days after he started using the amps, at Music Hall, Houston, Texas, he made a public statement that the move to Sunn was a mistake.
-It seems that at this time Jimi just couldn’t find an amp that would satisfy his needs, and the frustration was starting to set in.
+Photo evidence shows that Jimi used what appears to be either a Sunn 100S or Spectrum II model (they look identical) for a very brief period.
+Just seven days after he started using Sunn amps, at Music Hall in Houston, Texas, he made a public statement criticizing the move.
+Jimi seemed increasingly frustrated with amps that couldn’t meet his needs.

 … a nightmare jumps out to me, here in Houston.
 I was not at the gig, I was back in Los Angeles.
 But somebody called me, and said that Jimi got up on stage and did a long monologue about how shitty these amplifiers were performing for him here.
 By Houston, he was having a little trouble.
 After Houston, things started running downhill.